 How does a proxy server work?

-Simply put, a proxy server is a computer that is used as a form of middle-man.
+Simply put, a proxy server is a computer used as a form of middle-man.
 By routing your traffic through a proxy server, you are masking your internet activities in a way that they appear to be originating from somewhere else.

 However, in most cases, proxy servers do not strip your internet transmissions of identifiable information- meaning there are no additional privacy or security considerations built into it.